 For an additional fee, minions can be moved to the top-left of the map to promote them (from a basic Marine to a Marine with improved base stats, for example).
 This can only be done once per minion.
 Promoted units benefit from the same upgrades as the original.

 Despite no hero units using Terrain Infantry Armour/Weapons, players can invest in those upgrades for their hired guns.
 These units have relatively good scaling if upgraded fully, so this is potentially a worthwhile strategy for the Vulture, since it's the fastest hero at making money.

-While they were nothing new to any Starcraft player at the time, AoS does have quite clunky pathing due to the large numbers of units involved.
+While this would be nothing new to any Starcraft player at the time, AoS does have quite clunky pathing due to the large numbers of units involved.
 There is also the inconvenience of having to manually buy each hero upgrade, which requires some control-group setup to do efficiently.

 In what appears to be inspired by early DotA, some later variants of Aeon of Strife allowed PvP matchups, introduced more hero units, and let players activate special abilities once they accumulated 100 kills.
 These variants allowed those still playing Starcraft to enjoy some of the more genre's recent innovations, but the maps weren't able to evolve much further due to limitations in Starcraft's editor.

 To whom is Aeon of Strife attributed?
 Most mention of the map online refers to "Aeon64" as the original developer, but almost every map file I could find was created by "Gunner_4_ever", or "Nick" from the download link below.
 I still don't have a conclusive answer.

 Aeon of Strife has aged gracefully.
 The hero units remain balanced by their distinct roles, the sheer number of enemies keeps the fight exciting, and the game's simple premise of "survive" makes it easy to pick up and enjoy.
 It remains a lot of fun to experience the growth in power of a hero unit, just like its original player-base must have when playing it years ago.